AlexBuzea/spartan-gym/README.md

 <details><summary>HTML Testing</summary>

 * Testing was done via https://validator.w3.org/ and screenshots can be found below of results
+* No html errors on any of the pages

 ### 1.Homepage
 <img src="/assets/images/testing/html-validation-homepage.PNG">